Benzema keeps Madrid alive in CL despite 4-3 loss to City

 His double here — after back-to-back hat tricks earlier in the knockout stage — took his total in the Champions League this season to a competition-high 14 goals.
 Benzema now has 41 goals in all competitions in the most prolific season of his career.

-Without him, Madrid would not still have hope of a record-extending 14th European Cup title.
+Without him, Madrid probably would not be still in with a chance of a record-extending 14th European Cup title.

 “Madrid is just Madrid," Guardiola said.
 "It doesn’t matter if you are one goal, two goals or three goals ahead.”